lilxyzw/VRCLightVolumes/Documentation/ForShaderDevelopers.md

 Then evaluate the color with `LightVolumeEvaluate()` and **add** the resulting color to your lightmap output.

+> [!TIP]
 >  You can also check `_UdonLightVolumeEnabled > 0` to skip evaluation entirely when not LightVolumes are not represented in the scene.

 ### 3. Custom SH Evaluation Notes

 If you use a custom evaluation method instead of `LightVolumeEvaluate()`, make sure you use L1 components too.

+> [!WARNING]
-Using L0 only (ambient term) results in unrealistic shading and can make objects look translucent.
+> Using L0 only (ambient term) results in unrealistic shading and can make objects look translucent.
-You must consider L1 directions—or at least the dominant direction and its magnitude for proper shading.
+> You must consider L1 directions—or at least the dominant direction and its magnitude for proper shading.

-> Test your method with strong directional lighting baked into a volume.
-Incorrect evaluation may cause color artifacts or exposure issues.

 ### 4. Specular Lighting (Optional but Recommended)